JaedanC/PythonTutorial/docs/Basics.md

 :::tip

-Sometimes letting an error be thrown is better than catching it because some errors we can't recover from.
-A `FileNotFoundError` when trying to open a file may be a good example.
+Sometimes letting an error be thrown is better than catching it because some errors might help us find bugs in our program.
+In some the tasks above I've used the [assert](https://www.w3schools.com/python/ref_keyword_assert.asp) keyword to do exactly that.

 :::

 :::info

-Later the idea of "The Stack" is introduced.
-What happens when an error is raised is that the stack is continously popped until a try/except block is found.
+When an error is raised is that the "call stack" is continously popped until a try/except block is found.
 If it can't find one, the program crashes.
+More on the stack later.

 :::